lesha-co/cloud18/README.md

 1. Initialize the database
 2. Add "apple" subreddit to the queue
 3. Iterate through unvisited subreddits using a generator function
-4. Process each subreddit page up to the MAX_SUBREDDITS limit
 5. Extract links to other subreddits
 6. Add discovered subreddits to the queue
 7. Create edges between subreddits in the database